jtkyber/battleship-online/README.md

 * Fully custom game board
 * Game timers for placing ships and for each turn (except when playing against AI)
   * 90 seconds to place ships
   * 15 seconds to choose a shot or the turn ends.
-After 3 consecutive missed turns, the user is kicked from the match and the opponenent wins
+After 3 consecutive missed turns, the user is kicked from the match and the opponent wins
 * Make an account to add friends, invite them to matches, and have a saved score
 * View your friends' status ("Online/Offline/In Game"), which is updated in real time
 * View a top-five leaderboard